sidsingh00/Zeta_Assignment1/README.md

-# Zeta_Assignment_1
+# Google Sheets Clone

-A web application that mimics the user interface and core functionalities of Google Sheets, with a focus on mathematical and data quality functions, data entry, and key UI interactions.
+This project is a web application that mimics the user interface and core functionalities of Google Sheets, with a focus on mathematical and data quality functions, data entry, and key UI interactions.

 ## Features

 ### Spreadsheet Interface
 - Google Sheets-like UI with toolbar, formula bar, and cell structure
-- Drag functionality for cell content and selections
+- Drag functionality for selections
-- Cell dependencies with formula support
+- Cell dependencies with formula evaluation
-- Basic cell formatting (bold, italics, alignment)
+- Support for basic cell formatting (bold, italics, font size, color)
-- Add, delete, and resize rows and columns
+- Ability to add, delete, and resize rows and columns

 ### Mathematical Functions
 - SUM: Calculates the sum of a range of cells